 Stacy hopes whoever gets her old apartment will be able to pursue their dreams as she has been able to through the help of Open Doors.
 We are glad that Open Doors had a home to offer her when she needed it.
 Now we are thrilled that she no longer needs a home at Open Doors.

 “Open Doors has been a blessing from God and a second chance at the life I truly wanted.” – Sabrina

-After living a transient life with no stable housing and various run-ins with the law, Sabrina started working with a DTC Women’s caseworker to develop a plan that would ensure her stable housing through Kalamazoo Probation Enhancement Program, KPEP.
+Sabrina found a home at the Next Door Shelter for Women with the help of a DTC caseworker so she could build a plan that would ensure her stable housing through Kalamazoo Probation Enhancement Program, KPEP.

 Her stay lasted 10 months at the Next Door Shelter before she transitioned into the Residence Community.
 During her stay at the shelter, she learned how to take care of herself and stand on her own two feet.
 She received loving and caring support that led to personal growth and a level of independence she never knew she had.

 A short while after graduating from DTC, Sabrina relapsed and moved out of her home with Open Doors.
 She never lost touch with Stephanie and Erika who had made it clear to her that no matter where she was in her journey, she was loved and cared for by her Open Doors family.
 Her relationship with the people at Open Doors was critical because at some points during her relapse, it felt like it was impossible to love herself.

 Sabrina continued using for a year and then made the decision to go into inpatient treatment.
 After her treatment, she came back to the Next Door Shelter and had another relapse and was asked to leave.
 She spent her time thinking of the tools she had gained during her time with Open Doors and how to put them to use.
 “I had to let go of my will, I had to surrender to God’s will for my life.
 That was the only way I would get back on my feet.”